w3f/polkadot-wiki/docs/learn-governance.md

 fast-tracked for voting and implementation.
 These emergency referenda are intended for use only under urgent circumstances.

-Fast-tracked referenda are the only type of referenda which can be active alongside another active referendum.
+Fast-tracked referenda are the only type of referenda that can be active alongside another active referendum.
 Thus, with fast tracked referenda it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.